AuroraMaster/react-native-ohos-library/en/react-native-community-toolbar-android.md

 <!-- tabs:end -->

-The following code shows the basic use scenario of the repository:
+The following code demonstrates basic usage scenarios of this library:

-> [!WARNING] The name of the imported repository remains unchanged.
+> [!WARNING] The import library name remains unchanged during use.

 ```js
 import React, { useState } from "react";